 Community and Open Science

-I’m an active contributor to the DCASE (Detection and Classification of Acoustic Scenes and Events) community.
-Since its inception, I’ve played a key role in shaping the initiative into a globally recognized platform.
-Over the years, my roles have included:
+I’m an active contributor to the DCASE (Detection and Classification of Acoustic Scenes and Events) community, and have been since it started — helping shape it into the globally recognized platform it is today.
+My roles have included:

 - Task coordinator for Acoustic Scene Classification and Sound Event Detection challenge tasks: